Donald Trump Budget Slashes Medicare, Food Stamps, ‘Safety Net’ By $2 Trillion, But Boosts Military Spending

 The border wall funds would allow Trump to take a significant step toward fulfilling the central promise of his 2016 presidential campaign — to construct a wall along the southern border for the supposed purpose of keeping undocumented immigrants from crossing into U.S. territory.

 But in 2016, Trump also ran on a promise to eliminate the federal budget deficit within eight years of taking office — in other words, by the year 2025.
-The new budget, however, would not close the budget deficit until 2035, according documents examined by The Washington Post.
+The new budget, however, would not close the budget deficit until 2035, according to documents examined by The Washington Post.

 In fact, according to the Post report, far from cutting down the budget deficit, Trump’s economic policies have had the effect of “ballooning” the deficit.
 The first budget submitted by Trump in his current term projected a deficit of $456 billion by 2021, according to The Post.
-Instead, the deficit will be more than double that amount, approximately $1 trillion.
+Instead, the deficit will be more than double that amount–approximately $1 trillion.

 Based on his budget, Trump proposes to slash the deficit largely by cutting spending on safety net programs.
 Though during his 2016 campaign, Trump pledged that he would never cut programs such as Social Security and Medicare, he reversed himself in an interview with CNBC last month, calling those two programs which provide a vital lifeline to senior Americans “the easiest of all things” to cut.